Mbed-TLS/mbedtls/docs/use-psa-crypto.md

 Scope: `MBEDTLS_USE_PSA_CRYPTO` has no effect on the parts of the code that are specific to TLS 1.3; those parts always use PSA Crypto.
-The parts of the TLS 1.3 code that are common with TLS 1.2, however, follow this option (this is currently just the record protection code).
+The parts of the TLS 1.3 code that are common with TLS 1.2, however, follow this option (this is currently just the record protection code, and X.509).
+You need to enable `MBEDTLS_USE_PSA_CRYPTO` if you want TLS 1.3 to use PSA everywhere.

 New APIs / API extensions
 -------------------------